OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/csharp/README.md

   - Navigate to `TabWithAdpativeCardFlow` folder
   - Select `TabWithAdpativeCardFlow.csproj` file
   - Press `F5` to run the project

+## Interacting with the tab in Teams
+    You can use this tab by following the below steps:
+    - In the navigation bar located at the far left in Teams, select the ellipses ●●● and choose your app from the list.

 ## Features of this sample